 Brennan Bower

 Hello!
-My name is Brennan and I’m a junior from Cumming, Georgia majoring in Economics and minoring in Computer Science and Music.
+My name is Brennan and I’m a senior from Cumming, Georgia majoring in Economics and minoring in Computer Science and Music.

 I have worked as a research assistant in the economics department since sophomore year, previously under Professor Tim Bresnahan during my sophomore Fall and Winter, and currently under Professor Frank Wolak on projects related to the energy transition and the impact of renewable generation on California’s electricity market.
 Next summer I will be interning for the Boston Consulting Group, and after graduation I hope to explore opportunities in the energy sector.
 Outside the major, I play horn in the Stanford Symphony Orchestra, serve as the President of Kappa Sigma, and enjoy running and going to the gym.